tommyShcherby/onPremSQLab/README.md

 - **psql**

 ###### Platform Specification

 The deployment is hosted locally on the workstation using Hyper-V.

 CentOS Stream 8 is used in anticipation of CentOS Linux 8 end-of-life Dec 2021.

 ###### Linux Guest 2 Virtual Machine Requirements

 The Local Standard Disk is the only storage device.

 As the database is not predicted to occupy more than 10GB of space, a total of 13GB would be the space requirement for the PostgreSQL component of the deployment.
-That is assuming DBsize * 0,1 for the transaction log, and DBsize * 0,2 for the backup needs.
+That is assuming DBsize x 0,1 for the transaction log, and DBsize x 0,2 for the backup needs.
 This will be used when sizing the initial deployment.

 The required 10GB of disk space for the operating system would bring the total to 23GB.

-The swap space will be sized using the RAM*0,5 ratio.
+The swap space will be sized using the RAM x 0,5 ratio.

 Here a particular advantage of doing a Hyper-V deployment presents itself.
 Even though the disk size is very small the IOPS parameter is not artificially throttled.
 The IOPS throughput in public cloud deployments is always disk size dependent.